 Intensity is building in the symptoms department, since heartburn and contractions tend to get more noticeable around week 32 of pregnancy.
 But we’re guessing you’re so excited about baby’s impending arrival, these 32 weeks pregnant symptoms aren’t slowing you down—at least not too much.

 - More Braxton Hicks contractions.
 Those “practice contractions” are likely getting more frequent and stronger.
 (This might be confused with 32 weeks pregnant cramping.)
-There’s one big difference between Braxton Hicks contractions and the real deal: These guys go away.
+There’s one big difference between Braxton Hicks contractions and the real deal: These guys are painless (they just feel like the uterus is tightening) and go away.
 Real contractions just keep coming.
 Women who are 32 weeks pregnant with twins are at higher risk for preterm labor, so definitely watch for contractions that don’t let up.

 - Darker nipples.
 Whoa!
-Suddenly those areolas look darker.
-No one knows exactly why, but one theory is they darken so that baby can see them better for breastfeeding.
-Your body’s pretty amazing, huh?
+Suddenly those areolas look darker thanks to hormonal changes.
+No one knows exactly why, but one theory is they darken so baby can see them better for breastfeeding.
+Your body is pretty amazing, huh?

 - Heartburn.
 Go ahead and pop an antacid.
 They’re safe for most moms-to-be to take during pregnancy.